 G. A local board of education may deny enrollment of nonresident students for reasons identified in R277-437-1I.

-H. There shall be no presumption of eligibility for students to participate in activities governed by the Utah High School Activities Association (UHSAA) if students transfer under Section 53A-2-206.5.
+H. This rule does not govern eligibility for students to participate in activities supervised by the Utah High School Activities Association (UHSAA) if students transfer under Section 53A-2-206.5.